vosaul/status.im/content/status.md

 Listener |  Description
 -------------------------- |  -----------
 on-message-input-change | This is analogous to the `text-change` event of chat’s input and we feel is fairly obvious given the example provided. init | Is called once when a new session begins (by session currently means interval between login and logout from account).
-In the example provided the bot will just send this “Hey, man!” message to the user, but it could also it could return `markup` which will be shown in suggestions area, etc. on-message-send | Will be called when any (not command) message is sent.
+In the example provided the bot will just send this "Hey, man!" message to the user, but it could also it could return `markup` which will be shown in suggestions area, etc. on-message-send | Will be called when any (not command) message is sent.